FormerCounselor/Portfolio/documents/3D Printer Primer.md

 ### General Printer Terms

-The type of 3D printer that will best suit your needs depends on the model being made.
 Models, commonly called prints, are the object that the printer creates.
 The terms model and print may be used interchangeably in the document.

 Printers use a program called a slicer.
 A slicer program takes the print, converts it into hundreds of tiny layers, and creates one of two types of instruction files that the printer can understand.
 The height of those layers is dependent on the resolution of the printer.